Yes. Technically speaking, you can use a personal credit card for business expenses.

 But what does that mean?

-Personal liability is a feature offered by some business credit card issuers; it makes the key business owners personally responsible for debts incurred in the name of the business.
+Personal liability (also known as a personal guarantee) is a requirement for some business credit card issuers; it makes the key business owners personally responsible for debts incurred in the name of the business.
 This form of collateral helps reduce the risk taken on by the creditor, and it's why a business credit card may affect personal credit.
 But it can also create problems for the cardholder.

 These days, there are better, more founder-friendly small business credit cards and corporate cards on the market.